elkiwy/gisp/README.md

 - and/or/not boolean operations
 - Fix multiple symbols with same name in different environment nesting level
 - Error messages
-- Reorganize local and global environment with environment layer structs
+- make defn function create and implicit progn in the function body